-Our approach makes use of three distinct types of data: a) Outcomes data on mortality rates, work hours, agricultural yields, crime rates, and conflict incidence; b) Historical daily temperature and precipitation data; and c) Data on state-level incomes, historical long-run average temperature, area equipped for irrigation, and population density.
+Our approach makes use of three distinct types of data: a) outcomes data on agricultural yields, crime rates, and conflict incidence; b) historical daily, as well as forecasted monthly, temperature and precipitation data; and c) data on state-level incomes, historical long-run average temperature, area equipped for irrigation, and population density.
 Each type of data is described in turn.